Proactive steps taken premarket can ensure legal compliance and avoid unnecessary liability in the future.

 How Can We Help You?

-Whether you are a manufacturer or a consumer, we invite you to contact The Law Office of Kamensky, Cohen & Riechelson immediately to offer you the most efficient, knowledgeable, and fair solution.
+Whether you are a manufacturer or a consumer, we invite you to contact The Law Office of Cohen & Riechelson immediately to offer you the most efficient, knowledgeable, and fair solution.
 Your rights are important to us, and we are here to defend them.
 You can contact us at (609) 528-2596 or (215) 337-4915.
-We focus on success and get results, which is why we have been trusted by our clients for more than 40 years.
+We focus on success and get results, which is why our clients have trusted us for more than 40 years.